-- "Deactivate a system attention LED or partition LED" - "Activate or deactivate identify LED"
+- "Deactivating a system attention LED or partition LED" on page 107 - "Activating or deactivating identify LED" on page 107

-Deactivate a system attention LED or partition LED: About this task
+Deactivating a system attention LED or partition LED

 You can deactivate a system attention LED or a logical partition LED.
 For example, you might determine that a problem is not a high priority and decide to repair the problem at a later time.
 However, you want to be alerted if another problem occurs, so you must deactivate the system attention LED so that it can be activated again if another problem occurs.